dixonly/samples/README.md

   again with the same input again.
 All the configurations are configured using REST PATCH APIs and idempotent.

+  Caveat: the export does not export custom URL or domain names.
+  As such, these are reconstructed from the context profiles that actually use these URL or domain names.
+Therefore, only the custom URL or domain names that are used will be migrated.

   Added the --gm to support talking to a Federation GM - note that I've only tested this with the --export option.